sallkhad/SeeSD/README.md

 :computer: Contribute to designing our online learning platform (http://afreecademy.org)
 :book: Contribute to designing online contents
 :newspaper: Contribute to creating our bimonthly newsletter
-:relieved: Help us organize our first conference
+:relieved: Help us organize our first conference about science communication/Open Science

 If you want to contribute to any these projects, contact us at [SeeSD.Senegal@gmail.com]